 The statues were intended to represent pride in the nation’s leaders and in the achievements of great individuals.
 Kings and queens stand beside generals on horseback, explorers, inventors and statesmen.

 But pride in these statues must be tempered with an awareness of historic wrongs, and a reckoning must be made with inglorious episodes in history.

 English Heritage’s statues

-All stages of colonial history can be traced through statues in our care, from the earliest days of European colonialism, with Christopher Columbus (Belgrave Square), through the centuries of British expansionism and the creation of its Empire – personified by Sir Walter Ralegh (Greenwich) and Robert Clive (King Charles Street).
-From Britain’s Imperial wars of the 19th century with Lord Napier of Magdala (Queen’s Gate) and General Gordon (Victoria Embankment) to the Empire’s final phases, with Lord Curzon (Carlton House Terrace).
-The monarchs of the Imperial centuries also appear: James II, William III, Queen Anne, George II, George III and Queen Charlotte, and Edward VII.
+All stages of colonial history can be traced through statues in our care, beginning with the earliest days of European colonialism, with Christopher Columbus (Belgrave Square), through the centuries of British expansionism and the creation of its Empire – personified by Sir Walter Ralegh (Greenwich) and Robert Clive (King Charles Street).
+They then mark Britain’s imperial wars of the 19th century, with Lord Napier of Magdala (Queen’s Gate) and General Gordon (Victoria Embankment), and the Empire’s final phases, with Lord Curzon (Carlton House Terrace).
+The monarchs of the imperial centuries also appear: James II, William III, Queen Anne, George II, George III and Queen Charlotte, and Edward VII.

 The History of Empire

 With the sole exception of Columbus – a 1992 gift from the people of Spain – these statues were first made at a time when Britain remained an empire.
 At that time, the lives of figures such as Clive and Napier were viewed and taught simply as stories of heroism.
 Scant attention was given to the stories of the people and peoples under imperial rule, and the British regime was portrayed as benevolent and beneficial.